ceticamarco/dc/man.md

 Copy the value in top of the stack of register _r_ and push it onto the main stack.
 The value 0 is retrieved if the register is uninitialized.
 This does not alter the contents of _r_.

+The current register value is the top of the register's stack.

 **S**`r`

 Pop the value off the top of the (main) stack and push it onto the stack of register _r_.